hrbhardwaj/AWS-Devops/README.md

 ## In this project I Used:

-ECR = Store the Docker Images
+ECR = To Store the Docker Images

-ECS = To deploy my application without serverless
+ECS = To deploy my application